matrix-org/synapse/docs/usage/configuration/config_documentation.md

         For the default provider, the following settings are available:

+       * `subject_template`: Jinja2 template for a unique identifier for the user.
+         Defaults to `{{ user.sub }}`, which OpenID Connect compliant providers should provide.

+         This replaces and overrides `subject_claim`.

        * `subject_claim`: name of the claim containing a unique identifier for the user.
 Defaults to 'sub', which OpenID Connect compliant providers should provide.

+         *Deprecated in Synapse v1.75.0.*

+       * `picture_template`: Jinja2 template for an url for the user's profile picture.
+         Defaults to `{{ user.picture }}`, which OpenID Connect compliant providers should provide and has to refer to a direct image file such as PNG, JPEG, or GIF image file.

+         This replaces and overrides `picture_claim`.

+         Currently only supported in monolithic (single-process) server configurations where the media repository runs within the Synapse process.

        * `picture_claim`: name of the claim containing an url for the user's profile picture.
          Defaults to 'picture', which OpenID Connect compliant providers should provide